-The first railroad in Michigan was the Erie & Kalamazoo completed in 1837.
-Part of the original route is used today by the Adrian & Blissfield RR.
-Owosso is home to the famous Pere Marquette No 1225, that was used for the movie "Polar Express".
-The states 3600 miles of track provide interstate service for the NS and CSX railroads between Ohio and Indiana.
+The first railroad in Michigan was the Erie & Kalamazoo and was completed in 1837.
+Part of the original route is used today by the Old Road Dinner Train.
+Michigan's 3600 miles of track provide interstate service for the NS and CSX railroads between Ohio and Indiana.

 Themed train rides aboard the Coopersville & Marne Railway include a Bunny Train, the Great Train Robbery, a Pumpkin Train and a Santa Train.
 Caboose and locomotive rides also available.
 The train consists of antique passengers cars, which date from the early part of the last century, travel out into the countryside and through family owned farmlands.
 The 14 mile rail excursions cross over an open deck girder bridge, four creeks and one road bridge before you arrive at the Village of Marne.Directions.

-Narrated 30 minute steam train ride around the Greenfield Village at the Henry Ford Museum departs from the 1859 Smiths Creek depot.
-Museum includes one of only two remaining Allegheny types, C&O's 2-6-6-6 locomotive #1601.
+Narrated 30 minute steam train ride around the Greenfield Village on the Weiser Railroad at the Henry Ford Museum departs from the 1859 Smiths Creek depot.
+Detroit & Lima Northern 4-4-0 #7 operates on the museum grounds.
+Center piece for the museum is one of only two remaining Allegheny articulated type steam locomotives, the C&O's 2-6-6-6 #1601.
 Built in 1941 and weighing in at 600 tons, this was one of the largest steam-powered locomotives ever built.
 Designed for pulling huge coal trains over the Allegheny mountains of West Virginia, this locomotive could reach speeds of up to 60 miles per hour.
 Also, a reconstructed 19th century roundhouse.
-Amtrak service also stops at the museum.Directions.
+Amtrak service also stops at the museum.Directions

 The Huckleberry Railroad owns 7 locomotives, the #2 and #464 are the primary locomotives that serve the railroad.
-The Huckleberry Railroad #2, formally known as #152 locomotive, is a 4-6-0 built in June of 1920 by Baldwin Locomotive Works.
-Locomotive #464, a 2-8-2, was built in 1903 also by the Baldwin Locomotive Works, for the Denver & Rio Grande Railroad.
-Forty minute train rides take passengers through the scenic Genesee Recreation Area.
+The Huckleberry Railroad #2, formally known as #152, is a 4-6-0 built in June of 1920 by Baldwin Locomotive Works.
+Built in 1903 for the Denver & Rio Grande Railroad, 2-8-2 #464 operates an 11 car passenger train over the Huckleberry Railroad.
+The forty minute scenic train rides travel through the scenic Genesee Recreation Area.
 Excursions run May through September.

-Michigan's Star Clipper Dinner Train made its last departure from Walled Lake on Dec.
+Michigan's Star Clipper Dinner Train made its last Walled Lake departure on Dec.
 31, 2008 from Waterford, Mich.
 The train formally operated over the ex-Grand Trunk route between West Bloomfield and Wixom, Mich.